cinoti/helloworld/README.md

 # EntropyRedShift
-Electromagnetic Wave theory
+ElectroMagnetic Wave theory

-Entropy Red Shift of Electromagnetic Waves in a Space Vacuum
+Entropy Red Shift of ElectroMagnetic Waves in a Space Vacuum
 			      by
 David Wesley Johnson     12-10-22